Millennials are giving big banks a run for their money.

 They don’t trust banks

 Once upon a time, banks could be trusted.
-But now, big banks are second-guessed at every turn.
+But now, big banks people are second-guessing them at every turn.
 This is no surprise – one scandal after the other in the industry.
-Wells Fargo was forced to admit the creations of three million fake accounts in the last year.
+Wells Fargo admitted the creations of three million fake accounts in the last year.
 Most recently, consumers were unnerved by the Equifax credit data breach, which likely affected 143 million consumers.

 Another reason why Millennials don’t trust banking institutions goes back to the financial crisis in 2007.
-Many were left struggling to find jobs while trying to pay off crippling student debt.
-In a way this put a damper on the American dream.
+Many struggled to find jobs while trying to pay off crippling student debt.
+In a way, this put a damper on the American dream.